brandenc40/groupme-bot/README.md

 - Bot objects are define and can include the following handlers
     - Regexp Handlers: If a message is sent to the group that matches the given regex, the assicated handler function will be called
     - Cron Jobs: Handler functions that will be run on a set cron cadence
 - Router objects are built to house one or many Bot objects and route incoming traffic to the correct Bot.
-Each bot is registered at it's own url path to allow for bots to easily setup callbacks in the GroupMe Developer site.
+Each Bot is registered at it's own url path to allow for Bots to easily setup callbacks in the GroupMe Developer site.
-- Handler functions all take one argument (context) which is a Context class.
-The Context contains both a reference to the Bot object being called and the Callback object containing the payload from GroupMe
+- Handler functions all take one argument (context) which is of type Context.
+The Context contains both a reference to the Bot object being called and the Callback object containing the payload from GroupMe.
     - The passing of the Bot object in the Context allows for handler function's to be universal and shared by multiple Bots.

 ### Multi Bot Example